autocore-ai/AutowareAuto/docs/usage/odd-demos/autonomous-valet-parking.md

 Detailed instructions are given at @ref ndt-initialization.

+Once the initialization of NDT is completed, navigate back to the LGSVL window and press the play button in the bottom left corner of the window.

 ## Driving to the drop-off zone

 Now that NDT is initialized, [run the simulation](@ref lgsvl-start-simulation) if it is not already running.